 How to make these brunch cocktails your own

-• This can be made in any volume, even in a pitcher so long as you use a 2:3 ratio.
+• Make a pitcher: This can be made in any volume, even in a pitcher so long as you use a 2:3 ratio.
 But you’ll want to serve immediately so the beer doesn’t go flat.

 Make Ahead Ideas

 If you plan to consume them fairly quickly, you can mix up a pitcher of beermosas.
-They’re best before they lose that chilled edge.
+They’re best served fairly immediately, before they lose that chilled edge and the carbonation of the beer.

 Orange drink in a stemmed glass made with beer and orange juice, topped with orange wedge.